TuxCoding/ThunderOverlay/README.md

 ## Installation

-Warning: the overlay needs to refresh after starting War Thunder at the moment.
+Warning: the overlay needs to refreshed after starting War Thunder at the moment.

 ### Notification feed